-Prehospital emergency care serves as the frontline defense against infectious disease outbreak in any public health system.
+Prehospital emergency care providers and community responders are the default frontline defense mechanism against infectious disease outbreak in any public health system.

 In cases of severe cholera, patients can die in as little as four hours.
 Without reliable access to basic care and transport, the majority of preventable cholera deaths will occur before patients arrive at the hospital.

 The West African Ebola outbreak was a prime example of what happens when local communities have no centralized way to report suspected outbreak cases, leaving contagious patients to go untracked until they reach the hospital, infecting untold others along the way.